theckman/yacspin/README.md

 #### Concurrency
-The spinner is safe for concurrent use, so you can update any of its settings via methods whether the spinner is stopped or is currently running.
+The spinner is safe for concurrent use, so you can update any of its settings via methods whether the spinner is stopped or is currently animating.

 #### Live Updates
 Most spinners tie the ability to show new messages with the animation of the